snowclipsed/snowclipsed.github.io/portfolio/posts/rubiks-cube-1.md

 Remember, random guessing sits at 8.3%.
 GPT-5 seems to be playing another game entirely, and the chinese models seem to be terrible shape rotators.
 I did expect claude to score higher than what it did, so that indeed comes as a surprise.||||

-## When in doubt, blame the data (and then the parameters)
+## Corpus Delicti

 The corpus giveth and the corpus withholdeth.
 Internet text should be largely unhelpful to all the models in this regard.
 If we peek at the forums, they overflow with something like "spam the R U R′ U′ until the corner permutes" and "white cross first", but almost nobody writes out the full 54-sticker before/after.
-The causal model "R maps _this_ state to _that_ state" is largely absent from the raw corpus, unless OpenAI has hands on some significantly large piece of multiturn puzzle data that it has generalized on.
+The causal model of "R maps _this_ state to _that_ state" is largely absent from the raw corpus, unless OpenAI has hands on some significantly large piece of multiturn puzzle data that it has generalized on.

 Distillation tells the same story.
 Qwen 4B inherited every linguistic prior its 235B teacher had, hence the obsessive over-generation of R. But since the teacher itself never learned the conditional mapping, there was nothing _to_ distil.
 Strong-to-weak knowledge transfer works only when the _strong_ model actually possesses the knowledge.
 Compression can't create what isn't there.
 And our empirical observation with parameter scale dictates that the incredibly smaller distilled model should probably only perform worse.